MuhtasimTanmoy/notebook/course/distributed system.md

     - Narrow dependency
     - Wide dependency - Distinct
 - Not good for stream processing
-- Instead of GFS writing in mapreduce, rdd can be retained in memory.
+- Instead of GFS writing in MapReduce, rdd can be retained in memory.

 ### Cache consistency
 - Four architecture